Xpitfire/TargetFrameworkMigrator/README.md

 Parameter | Description
 --- | ---
 -path | root path of the solution
--version |  parameter for defining the destination path -recursive | optional: by default recursive is set to false, to prevent unwanted recursive descent
+-version |  parameter for defining the new target framework (e.g.: v4.6.2) -recursive | optional: by default recursive is set to false, to prevent unwanted recursive descent

 ## Example